bigstitches/database/json-mongo-duality-general/mongodb-api/mongodb-api.md

     Let us look at those with MongoDB tools now.

-### Interact with native JSON Collections in the Oracle AI Database using Mongo API
+### Interact with native JSON Collections in the Oracle AI Database using MongoDB API

-1. First, you must set the URI to the Mongo API running in ORDS on your machine.
+1. First, you must set the URI to the MongoDB API running in ORDS on your machine.

     **Your Autonomous AI Database should be configured with an enabled MongoDB API, ready for you to go.
 If you don't see the MongoDB API enabled in your environment, then let's enable it quickly.**